robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

 I usually also add the [GitHub Python `.gitignore`](https://github.com/github/gitignore/blob/main/Python.gitignore) to my Python projects, which contains everything that should not be part of version control.

-I also add a `.flake8` linter confguraion file.
+All of my projects also have a `.flake8` linter configuraion file to my projects.
 Ideally, I would like this configuration to be part of the `pyproject.toml`, similarly to how `black` is configured there as well.
 However, `.flake8` still does not support specifying configuration there.
 However, this might change in the future.
-You can track the [corrensponding GitHub issue](https://github.com/PyCQA/flake8/issues/234) for the state of `pyproject.toml` support.
+You can track [corrensponding GitHub issue](https://github.com/PyCQA/flake8/issues/234) for the state of `pyproject.toml` support.

 `.flake8`: